-The Wakulla River originates at Wakulla Spring and flows south approximately 10 miles to join the St. Marks River at the town of St. Marks in Wakulla County (see Figure 6.4).
+The Wakulla River originates at Wakulla Spring and flows south approximately 10 miles to join the St. Marks River at the town of St. Marks in Wakulla County (see Figure 4).
 The St. Marks River starts east of Tallahassee as a narrow stream, widens considerably below Horn Spring, and then disappears underground at Natural Bridge.
 After reemerging as a much stronger river at St. Marks Spring, it flows 11 miles to its confluence with the Wakulla River.
 The St. Marks River supports one of the most heavily used inshore saltwater fisheries in north Florida, the viability of which is largely dependent on the quality of freshwater flowing into the estuarine system.
 Both the Wakulla Springs State Park and the St. Marks National Wildlife Refuge are major refuges for numerous biological species.
-The District presently has 1,376 acres under less than fee acquisition in the area.
+The District presently has 1,500 acres under less than fee acquisition and 131.49 acres in fee simple in the area.

-Wakulla Springs BMAP and Primary Focus Area
+Wakulla Springs BMAP and Priority Focus Area

-Within the Wakulla Springs and Upper Wakulla River BMAP, the Primary Focus Area, east of the Apalachicola National Forest, has been identified for fee simple or less than fee simple acquisition to provide protection to the groundwater contribution area in Wakulla County.
+Within the Upper Wakulla River and Wakulla Springs BMAP, the Priority Focus Area, east of the Apalachicola National Forest, has been identified for fee simple or less than fee simple acquisition to provide protection to the groundwater contribution area in Wakulla County.
 Properties within this contribution area may be considered as a potential acquisition, especially those properties improving the quality or quantity of water for springs.